pimcore/pimcore/doc/Development_Documentation/04_Assets/01_Working_with_PHP_API.md

 ### Predefined System Metadata
 There may be predefined and default fields on an Asset.
-That means that this fields have a special meaning and will be used somewhere else.
+That means that these fields have a special meaning and will be used somewhere else.

 ##### Image asset